Olumiant (baricitinib) is a brand-name prescription medication. The Food and Drug Administration (FDA) has approved it to:

-Olumiant belongs to a class of medications known as Janus kinase (JAK) inhibitors.
+Olumiant belongs to a drug class called Janus kinase (JAK) inhibitors.
 JAK inhibitors are part of a group of drugs known as disease-modifying antirheumatic drugs (DMARDs).
+Olumiant is not available in a generic version.

-For information about the dosage of Olumiant, including its strengths and how to take the drug, keep reading.
-For a comprehensive look at Olumiant, including details about its uses, see this article.
+Keep reading for specific information about the dosage of Olumiant, including its strengths and how to take it.
+For a comprehensive look at Olumiant, see this article.

 Here’s some information about Olumiant’s dosage.